LeoDickenson/homeworkFiveLeoD/README.md

-attempting to revisit assignment and debug javascript removed classes and ids from html items cleaned up html further, removed corresponding css and js
+attempting to revisit assignment and debug javascript removed classes and ids from html items cleaned up html further, removed corresponding css and js added functionality to the save button to update text below button